-To allow participants to continue trading in EU-listed ISINs following Brexit, Aquis Exchange, Cboe Equities and Turquoise will establish an EU entity for the trading of EU-listed ISINs and continue to operate the UK based platform for trading of UK and Swiss-listed ISINs.
+To allow participants to continue trading in EU-listed ISINs following Brexit, Aquis Exchange, Cboe Equities and Turquoise have established EU entities for the trading of EU-listed ISINs and continue to operate the UK based platform for trading of UK and Swiss-listed ISINs.

-Aquis Exchange will establish its EU entity in France and has filed applications with the relevant French competent authorities to operate a multilateral trading facility (Aquis EU).
+Aquis Exchange has established its EU entity in France and has filed applications with the relevant French competent authorities to operate a multilateral trading facility (Aquis EU).
 In addition to the current MIC code AQXE (to be used after Brexit for UK and Swiss-listed ISINs), a new MIC code – AQEU – is set up for the EU-listed ISINs.

-Cboe Equities will establish its EU entity in the Netherlands and has filed applications with the relevant Dutch competent authorities to operate a MiFID II compliant equities trading venue (Cboe EU).
+Cboe Equities has established its EU entity in the Netherlands and has filed applications with the relevant Dutch competent authorities to operate a MiFID II compliant equities trading venue (Cboe EU).
 In addition to the current MIC codes BATE and CHIX (to be used after Brexit for UK and Swiss-listed ISINs), new MIC codes – BEUE and CEUX – is set up for EU-listed ISINs.

 Turquoise will establish its EU entity in the Netherlands and has filed applications with the relevant Dutch competent authorities to operate a Multilateral Trading Facility (Turquoise EU).
 In addition to the current MIC code TRQX (to be used after Brexit for UK, USD and Swiss-listed ISINs), a new MIC code – TQEX – is set up for the EU-listed ISINs.